On the analogy between real reductive groups and Cartan motion groups. III: A proof of the Connes-Kasparov isomorphism: Deformation of the reduced -algebra and subquotients

-We now have gathered all the ingredients needed to prove the Connes-Kasparov conjecture.
-The argument is not only close to, it is identical with, that in section 7 of \cite{HigsonKtheory}, and nothing in this section is original in any way.\\
+We can now prove that the map $\alpha_1$ in Theorem \ref{strategie_CK} is an isomorphism.
+The argument is not only close to, it is identical with, that in \S 7 of \cite{Higson2008}, so the contents of this section are due to~Nigel~Higson.